opendatasoft/slate/source/includes/_dataset_actions.md

 }
 ```

-Publishes a dataset.

-This is an asynchronous call since the it may entail processing all records from the sources of the dataset.
+Make the dataset modifications available through the search API.
+It may entail the processing of all the records.

 ### Parameters